Skip to main content

 Tried: Try Wiener's attack (small private exponent d) because the name sounds like an obfuscated RSA variant.

-Wiener's attack requires d to be smaller than n^(1/4).
-Here d is derived from a full-size e, so d is large and the continued-fraction attack returns nothing useful.
-The real weakness is that n has many small prime factors, not that d is small.
+Wiener's attack needs d smaller than n^(1/4).
+Here d comes from a full-size e, so it is large and the continued-fraction attack returns nothing.
+The weakness is that n has many small prime factors, not that d is small.

 Tried: Attempt a small-exponent attack (e = 3 cube-root of c) because e might be small.

-The service issues a random or large e, not e = 3, so the cube-root shortcut does not apply.
-Printing e from the banner confirms it is large.
-The vulnerability is purely factorability of n into many small primes, which is independent of the size of e.
+The service issues a large or random e, not e = 3, so the cube-root shortcut does not apply; printing e from the banner confirms it.
+The vulnerability is purely that n factors into many small primes, whatever e happens to be.

 Learn more